‘Morning Again in America’ — College Republicans Herald Trump’s Victory After Harris Struggles With Youth Vote

 This cheer is echoing across college Republican clubs.
 “Our sweeping victory on November 5th shows clearly that young Republicans want an America First administration and that they’ll turn out en masse to get it,” the communications director, Dominick Buehler, of the College Republicans of America, tells the Sun.
 When the organization endorsed Trump in January, none of its 150 chapters objected, he says, and membership has grown to 3,500 from 2,500 since August.

-In the state of Pennsylvania, 56 percent of men under 30 voted for Trump, while 38 percent of men under 30 voted for Ms. Harris, according to CBS News exit polls.
+In the state of Pennsylvania, 56 percent of men younger than 30 voted for Trump, while 38 percent of men younger than 30 voted for Ms. Harris, according to CBS News exit polls.
 President Biden won this group in this state by nine points.
 Nationally, NBC News exit polls find that Trump earned 42 percent of voters aged between 18 and 29 in this election, compared to 36 percent in both 2020 and 2016.

 Meanwhile, Vice President Harris and the Democratic Party at large lost some support among young voters whose approval they had seemingly taken for granted.
 While Ms. Harris made inroads with older voters who traditionally lean Republican, she only saw a 13-point lead among the younger group, down from Mr. Biden’s 24-point advantage with that group, according to CNN exit polls.